 - 1-2 jalapeños, seeds and membranes removed, diced

-- 15 oz. can black beans, drained and rinsed
+- 15 ounce can black beans, drained and rinsed

-- 8 oz. can tomato sauce
+- 8 ounce can tomato sauce

-- 8-12 oz. mexican beer or chicken broth
+- 8-12 ounce Mexican beer (yes, beer!) or chicken broth

 - 1/3 - 1/2 cup chopped fresh cilantro

-- Toppings as desired such as shredded cheeses, sour cream, guacamole, etc
+- Toppings as desired such as shredded cheeses, sour cream, guacamole, etc.

-Add pork chunks to hot oil in EPC pot, browning pork on all sides, working in batches so pork chunks aren't crowded as you are browning them.
+- Add pork chunks to hot oil in EPC pot, browning pork on all sides, working in batches so pork chunks aren't crowded as you are browning them.
 Remove pork to a plate and reserve.

-Add onions, garlic, and jalapeños to drippings in EPC pot, stirring just to combine a bit.
+- Add onions, garlic, and jalapeños to drippings in EPC pot, stirring just to combine a bit.
 Stir in beans, tomatoes, tomato sauce and beer; return pork to EPC pot.

-Lock lid into place and choose high pressure setting for 55 minutes.
+- Lock lid into place and choose high pressure setting for 55 minutes.
 When timer sounds, use a natural pressure release, allowing pork to relax as the pressure naturally releases itself from the EPC.
-Test pork to be sure its very fork tender; if not, give it another five to ten minutes under pressure with a bit of a natural release.
+Test pork to be sure it's very fork tender; if not, give it another five to ten minutes under pressure with a bit of a natural release.